 - Learn to handle your stress, as emotional stress may trigger mouth ulcers.

-Mehmet Oz, MD, Cardiology, answeredPrevention of canker sores is more important than treating them.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredPrevention of canker sores is more important than treating them.
 In this video, Dr. Oz reveals what common product may cause canker sores.